 Specifically, she advocates using the five senses.

-Sound: While deficits in the ability to comprehend language can prevent successful verbal communication, people with dementia are still able to hear and process sound.
+- Sound: While deficits in the ability to comprehend language can prevent successful verbal communication, people with dementia are still able to hear and process sound.
 Familiar sounds, such as a favorite song or wind chimes in the backyard, can be quite comforting and an effective means of connecting with the person, as evidenced by this powerful video.

-Touch: Touch is one of the most powerful senses.
+- Touch: Touch is one of the most powerful senses.
 Whether it's a hug, shoulder squeeze or brush of the hand, physical touch stimulates the release of endorphins, which reduce stress and blood pressure, and enhance calm.
 A person with dementia can still "communicate" to you with a reciprocated hand squeeze or other manifestation of the sense of touch.

-Smell: While losing the sense of smell can be an early indication of dementia, there may be certain familiar scents, such as pumpkin or ginger baked goods that characteristic of holiday baking, they can still perceive.
+- Smell: While losing the sense of smell can be an early indication of dementia, there may be certain familiar scents, such as pumpkin or ginger baked goods that characteristic of holiday baking, they can still perceive.
 Often these fragrances trigger positive feelings.
 Some caregivers have reported success using mindfulness exercises in combination with scents, such as the popular tea mindfulness exercise.

-Sight: A smile is a powerful form of nonverbal communication and a way to continue to strengthen the bond between you and your loved one.
+- Sight: A smile is a powerful form of nonverbal communication and a way to continue to strengthen the bond between you and your loved one.
 Looking through family albums or creating scrapbooks can also be a great way to connect.
 A scrapbook can serve as a wonderful keepsake for family members.

-Taste: While preferences may vary, many caregivers report that their loved ones become calmer when savoring a favorite treat, particularly sweets.
+- Taste: While preferences may vary, many caregivers report that their loved ones become calmer when savoring a favorite treat, particularly sweets.
 Of course, caregivers should keep dietary restrictions and daily allowances of sugar in mind, but sharing a sweet treat can be a great way to share a moment of meaningful connection.

 Work with your loved one to learn which senses may provide the most meaningful modes of connection, -touch him or her in comforting ways; enjoy favorite foods together; surround him or her with fragrances that hold meaning; play familiar music; bring in familiar objects like photo albums.